victorperin/qr-scanner-cli/contributing.md

 ### Specs Styleguide

 - Include thoughtfully-worded, well-structured [Jest](https://jestjs.io/) specs in the `./tests` folder.
-- Treat `test` as a noun or situation.
+- Treat `describe` as a noun or situation.
+- Treat `it` as a statement about state or how an operation changes state.
 - Treat `expect` as a expectation how an operation must complete.

 #### Example